PeterEB/coap-shepherd/README.md

 ```

 **Note**:
-* You can find all pre-defined IPSO/OMA-LWM2M idetifiers from [lwm2m-id](https://github.com/simenkid/lwm2m-id#5-table-of-identifiers) module.
+* You can find all pre-defined IPSO/OMA-LWM2M identifiers from [lwm2m-id](https://github.com/simenkid/lwm2m-id#5-table-of-identifiers) module.
 You are also welcome to use your own private identifiers in **coap-shepherd**.

 ###Acronym